Update 4:10 p.m.: The 10th Congressional candidate debate is wrapping up. The candidates are giving closing statements.

 The debates are sponsored by the Union League Club of Chicago, and will be taped by Lake Forest TV and rebroadcast on local networks.

 Patch covered the League's debates in April 2011 during Highland Park's municipal election.
-We're looking forward to providing the same live-blogging and in-depth write-ups we did then.
+We're looking forward to providing the same live-blogging and we did then.